TomasLiden/mwo-data/README.txt

 The optimization problem and one possible model for solving it is described in the paper
-* Lidén, T, Joborn, M. Integrated planning of railway traffic and network maintenance.
-Transportation Research, part C, Elsevier, submitted April 2016 to Special Issue of Integrated optimization models and algorithms in rail planning and control.
+[1] Lidén, T, Joborn, M. Integrated planning of railway traffic and network maintenance.
+Transportation Research, part C, Elsevier, 2017.
+DOI: 10.1016/j.trc.2016.11.016

+An improved model which also include resource considerations is presented in [2] Lidén, T, Waterer, H, Kalinowski, T. Resource considerations for integrated planning of railway traffic and maintenance windows.
+Journal of Rail Transport Planning and Management, Elsevier, submitted 2017.
+(a version of this paper has been presented at RailLille 2017)

 All the data files are located in the directory ./cases All the python files are located in the directory ./code